-RTD projects that the station will be open and operational by spring 2016.
+RTD projects that the station will be open and operational by fall 2016.
 The station will be an end-of-the-line station until additional funding for future phases of the FasTracks Northwest Rail to Boulder and Longmont is identified.

 What type of rail vehicle will be used on this line?

 The Northwest Rail is planned to accommodate an electric, heavy rail vehicle with a passenger capacity of 232, with 90 seated passengers.
 Trains are expected to comprise two cars, although additional capacity could be added for special events.

 How long will it take to travel between Westminster Station and Denver Union Station?

 The travel time between Westminster Station and Denver Union Station is expected to be 11 minutes, with stops at the Pecos Street and 41st Avenue stations.

 How often will trains run from Westminster Station?

 Train service will run from approximately 5 a.m. to midnight.
 During peak hours (6 to 9:30 a.m. and 2:30 to 7:30 p.m.), train frequency to Denver Union Station will be every 30 minutes.
 During off-peak hours, train frequency will be every 60 minutes.